When in Paris, it can be a challenge to figure out which Metro pass to buy.

 While the t+ tickets will get you around Paris, if you have farther-flung destinations like Versailles, Disneyland Paris, or the Charles de Gaulle airport, you can purchase point-to-point tickets to get there and back.

-This ticket type does not have set prices, and the cost depends upon where you’re going and how far it is from your current location.
+This ticket type does not have set prices, and the cost depends upon where you’re going and how far it is between the stations you are traveling between.

-Use the quick calculator on this page to see how much tickets are between destinations.
+Use the quick calculator on this page to see how much tickets cost between destinations.

 Paris has refillable cards for its transit system, similar to London’s Oyster card or the SmarTrip card in Washington, DC.